adunning/vita-frideswide-a/vita-frideswide-a-trans.md

 And so *the king, filled with rage and anger*,^[Conflation of Dan.
 2.12, 3.13, 3.19] said, 'Neither her spells nor her false doctrines nor her magic art will free her from my hands, but I will have her.'

 In the very night, as blessed Frideswide was praying, *an angel of the Lord appeared to her, saying,* 'O *chosen vessel*^[Acts 9.15] of the Holy Spirit, *do not fear*^[Matt.
-1.20] the dead [Both in the sense of 'deadly' and 'null': @ashdowne:2018dictionary, s.v. 'funestus'] threats of the king, because Jesus Christ *will hide you under the shadow of his wings*,^[Ps.
+1.20] the dead [Both in the sense of 'deadly' and 'null': @ashdowneDictionaryMedievalLatin2018, s.v. 'funestus'] threats of the king, because Jesus Christ *will hide you under the shadow of his wings*,^[Ps.
 17.8 (Vulg.
 16.8)] and *he will lift you up*^[Is.
 22.17] with his right hand.
 Making your way to the river, then, take with you whichever fellow nuns you wish, and you will find a boat and a sailor made ready by God.
-When you board the boat, almighty Lord *will lead you forth by the right way*^[Ps.
+When you board the boat, the Almighty *will lead you forth by the right way*^[Ps.
 107.7 (Vulg.
 106.7)] to glorify his name.'
 After she heard this, he went away from her.

 \[12\] The blessed virgin then rose and called two virgin nuns consecrated to God with her, and they reached the bank of the Thames, following the angel's instruction.
-They found a little boat, [this term can refer figuratively to the Church as St Peter's ship: @ashdowne:2018dictionary, s.v. 'navicula'] and a seated youth shining with *the countenance of an angel*,^[Judges 13.6] who addressed the virgins: 'Enter the boat, consecrated virgins.'
+They found a little boat, [this term can refer figuratively to the Church as St Peter's ship: @ashdowneDictionaryMedievalLatin2018, s.v. 'navicula'] and a seated youth shining with *the countenance of an angel*,^[Judges 13.6] who addressed the virgins: 'Enter the boat, consecrated virgins.'

 And so, getting into the boat, they came in the space of one hour to a village called Bampton, led by the Lord.
 As they came out of the boat, the youth suddenly disappeared from their eyes.